 It’s the best-balanced setup of the three classics, the Rose 6, this one, and the Crazy Explosive 2017.
 And those are very versatile setups, to begin with!

 Sure, but how can it get more versatile than already very versatile you ask?
-BOUNCE foam contorts pretty much just as much as BOOST, but BOUNCE is a tad bit firmer, which means you’ll still get tons if impact protection, you’ll still feel very responsive and the midsole will still return energy effectively but all while doing so, the shoe feels even more responsive, quicker and provides more court feel than BOOST on the CE 2017 and the D Rose 6.
+BOUNCE foam contorts pretty much just as much as BOOST, but BOUNCE is a tad bit firmer, which means you’ll still get tons of impact protection, you’ll still feel very responsive and the midsole will still return energy effectively.

 Yes, you’ll feel a bit less bounce, it won’t be as fun but it will be just as effective.
 For just about any player you can imagine.